VidCruiter Logo

 2. Write an Accurate, yet Enticing Job Description

-Everyone knows the importance of a first impression.
+First impressions are powerful.
 Consider your job description as a glimpse into what it could be like to work for your company.
-How do you want candidates to feel when reading it?
-Excited, enthusiastic, like they want to drop everything else and click ‘apply’ right away?
+How would you like candidates to feel when reading it?

 • Lay out any perks and benefits up top to show that you prioritize their employee experience.

-• Include a company description that explains what you do, and why it’s important.
+• Include a company description that explains what you do, your overall mission statement – and why it’s important.

 • Make sure the job description and skill requirements are accurate.
 Speak to the hiring manager and team members to clarify main duties.

-• Use clear, factual language throughout – as an organization, you’ll look confident and trustworthy.
+• Use clear, factual language throughout – as an organization, you’ll champion confidence and trustworthiness.
 Candidates will be able to better determine their fit and feel good about applying.

 Company perks and benefits